Carapet07/Autonomous-Car/README.md

 7. Simulators like CARLA
 8. Deep Learning for Object Detection and Tracking

-Once I feel I am fully prepared, I will return and start working on the project(hope it will happen in 3-4 month)
+Once I feel I am fully prepared, I will return and start working on the project(hopefully within the next 3-4 months)